 Steak Post Garden Fence

 The steak post wooden fence design is neither practical nor functional.
 Some may not even consider it a fence at all.
 However, it does a great job at marking land and, if spaced close enough, the posts can keep people, animals, or vehicles from crossing certain areas.
+This is a great example of how fences are not just for keeping things out, they can be a crucial part of the design of your yard as well!

 Colorful Paint Job fence